entyoun/simple-webrtc-stream/README.md

-# Load Balancer Audio Stream Test

-A WebSocket-based audio streaming server designed for testing F5 load balancers and live migration scenarios.
-All traffic flows through port 8080, making it perfect for load balancer testing.
+# WebSocket Network Connectivity Monitor

+A simple WebSocket-based server that sends timestamp messages every 100ms to connected clients.
+Perfect for monitoring network connectivity and detecting gaps or interruptions in real-time communication.

 ## Features

-- Stream audio files (MP3/WAV) to web browsers via WebSocket
+- Sends timestamp messages every 100ms via WebSocket
-- All traffic flows through port 8080 (load balancer compatible)
-- Real-time audio streaming using raw PCM data
+- Real-time network gap detection
-- Perfect for testing live migrations and failover scenarios
+- Message counter to track missed messages
-- Simple web interface for connecting and listening
+- Simple web interface for monitoring
-- Low-latency audio delivery
+- Runs on configurable port (default: 8970)
+- Visual indicators for connectivity issues

 ## Requirements

-- Python 3.8 or higher
+- Python 3.7 or higher

-**Note**: The required audio processing libraries (FFmpeg) are included with the PyAV package installation.
-No additional system libraries need to be installed on most systems.
+- Modern web browser with WebSocket support

+**Note**: This application uses async/await syntax and is not compatible with Python 2.x (which reached end-of-life in 2020).

 ## Installation